DARIAH-ERIC/ddrs/docs/concept.md

 A good visualisation of such a faceted browsing could look like [re3data.org](http://www.re3data.org/) has implemented the browsing by subject.
 The underlying technical solution uses a database with repositories tagged with classifications of the covered content.
 The user browses through this metadata and gets very quickly results, leading him to the desired repositories.

-A similar solution is at hand for HaS.
-Depending on the detail of the metadata on the repositories that is available various use cases become possible.
-With a more detailed description of the metadata a more branched inquiry of the researcher’s individual requirements becomes feasible allowing more individually tailored results and thereby improving the user experience.
-To achieve such a maturity and usefulness in service quality requires one the hand a stable technical solution, on the other hand - and possibly more important - a rich and reliable database.

 ![alt text](https://github.com/DARIAH-ERIC/ddrs/blob/master/docs/contents/concept.png "Concept")

 ##### Individual case description to initiate the communication process between researcher and repository